deepmodeling/deepmd-kit/doc/development/create-a-model.md

 ## Design a new component

-When creating a new component, take descriptor as the example, you should inherit [`Descriptor`](deepmd.descriptor.descriptor.Descriptor) class and override several methods.
-Abstract methods such as [`build`](deepmd.descriptor.descriptor.Descriptor.build) must be implemented and others are not.
+When creating a new component, take descriptor as the example, you should inherit {py:class}`deepmd.descriptor.descriptor.Descriptor` class and override several methods.
+Abstract methods such as {py:class}`deepmd.descriptor.descriptor.Descriptor.build` must be implemented and others are not.
 You should keep arguments of these methods unchanged.

 After implementation, you need to register the component with a key:
 ```py